- Studying Psychology

 This exciting new minor is open to any major in the university, including Psychology majors.

 November 21, 2014

 The faculty of the Department of Psychology are pleased to announce that our Doctor of Psychology (Psy.D.) in Applied Psychology program was approved by the Kentucky Council on Postsecondary Education on November 21, 2014.
+The Psy.D. program is pending approval by the Southern Association of Colleges and Schools Commission on Colleges.
 This program has both a School Psychology specialization and a Clinical Psychology Specialization.
 We will be pursuing APA accreditation.
 This is the 4th applied doctoral program for WKU.

 September 9, 2014

 We have had some questions about how one goes from the 760P (Pending admission) major to the 760 major.
 Once a semester around finals time 760P majors will be reviewed and if they meet criteria (20 ACT or 2.5 GPA after 30 hours) will be switched to the 760 major.
 It is possible for students who know they have met criteria to fill out the Change of Major/Minor form on TopNet and take it to Dr. Pitt Derryberry.

 As mentioned in the July 1, 2014 note below, course numbers and prefixes are changing.
 The Psychology Department is not changing numbers until Winter 2015 so for Fall 2014 your course numbers should be familiar for the Psychology Department courses (PSY prefix, such as Psy 495).